Asset Protection Planning for Arizona Residents

 - The investment component of life insurance policies and annuity contracts.[3]

-- Assets held in a tax-deferred retirement account, such as 401k and IRA.
+- Assets held in a tax-advantaged retirement account, such as 401k and IRA.

 3. What about using liability insurance to mitigate the risk?